About the Code

 PPAI has created a web form that will allow you to electronically sign the Code.
 Once you complete the form, PPAI will update your membership records to reflect your adoption of the Code.

 PPAI has developed a Code of Conduct logo that you will be able to post on your website.
 This logo will link to a copy of the Code itself.
 Additionally, PPAI will add your company to its list of early adopters.
-Finally, PPAI is working with industry partners to make the adoption of the Code of Conduct a searchable field on industry search engines.
-Look for more information on this soon.

 No. All industry professionals are encouraged to adopt the Code at no charge.